Jason-jzl/Hello-world/README.md

 # Logic-based MATLAB model of endothelial signaling in PAH

-This repository contains the MATLAB code for my 42-xxx class project:
+This repository contains the MATLAB code for class project:
 **"A logic-based MATLAB model of endothelial signaling in pulmonary arterial hypertension"**.

 ## Files